zhw2101024/powerShell-Docs.zh-cn/reference/docs-conceptual/developer/format/selectioncondition-element-for-entryselectedby-for-listcontrol-format.md

 ms.topic: article
 ms.assetid: 7649d5d0-2b56-49b5-a670-dde46caca343
 caps.latest.revision: 11
-ms.openlocfilehash: f04a07c241268566eaedfe2b299c33d5be4dc19d
+ms.openlocfilehash: 7150b29ad84dfb587215ee3e64c356adbd5a6305
-ms.sourcegitcommit: 52a67bcd9d7bf3e8600ea4302d1fa8970ff9c998
+ms.sourcegitcommit: d43f66071f1f33b350d34fa1f46f3a35910c5d24
 ms.translationtype: MT
 ms.contentlocale: zh-CN
-ms.lasthandoff: 10/15/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "72364816"
+ms.locfileid: "74417534"
 ---
 # <a name="selectioncondition-element-for-entryselectedby-for-listcontrol-format"></a>SelectionCondition Element for EntrySelectedBy for ListControl (Format)

-定义使用此列表视图的定义时必须存在的条件。 对于列表定义可以指定的选择条件数量没有限制。
+Defines the condition that must exist to use this definition of the list view.
+There is no limit to the number of selection conditions that can be specified for a list definition.

-配置元素（格式） ViewDefinitions 元素（格式）查看元素（格式） ListControl 元素（格式） ListEntries 元素（格式） ListEntry 元素（format） EntrySelectedBy 元素 for ListEntry （Format） SelectionCondition 元素 forEntrySelectedBy for ListEntry （Format）
+Configuration Element (Format) ViewDefinitions Element (Format) View Element (Format) ListControl Element (Format) ListEntries Element (Format) ListEntry Element (Format) EntrySelectedBy Element for ListEntry (Format) SelectionCondition Element for EntrySelectedBy for ListEntry (Format)

 ## <a name="syntax"></a>语法